luxfi/docs/docs/tooling/cli-guides/validate-primary-network.md

 ```

 Once you have selected the key to pay with, choose how many LUX you would like to stake in the
 validator.
-Default is the minimum amount of LUX that can be staked in a Fuji Network Validator.
+Default is the minimum amount of LUX that can be staked in a Testnet Network Validator.
-More info regarding minimum staking amount in different networks can be found [here](/nodes/validate/how-to-stake.md#fuji-testnet).
+More info regarding minimum staking amount in different networks can be found [here](/nodes/validate/how-to-stake.md#testnet).

 ```text
  What stake weight would you like to assign to the validator?: